surzerker/rwk2excel/README.md

 - **Easy Export:** With just one click, export RWK maps to an Excel spreadsheet.
 - **Seamless Integration:** Works directly within your browser as a Tampermonkey script.
-- **Custom Hosting:** Option to host your own script for enhanced security.

 ## Installation Guide